angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 ## What is LinkedSignal?

 `linkedSignal` is an experimental signal that Angular 19 introduces to help you manage state that automatically syncs with other signals.
 In simple terms, it’s a writable signal that resets itself when the value of its source signal changes.
-For example, if you’re tracking a selected book in a list, `linkedSignal` can help ensure that the selection resets when the list of books changes.

 LinkedSignal has the following characteristics: